Snowflake-Labs/sqlpack/CONTRIBUTING.md

  - A repository of standard SQL templates for ETL operations with Snowflake

 # Before You Contribute
-Before you start contributing , you'll need a snowflake account which you can create here https://signup.snowflake.com .
+Before you start contributing , you'll need a snowflake account which you can create [here](https://signup.snowflake.com) .
 You'll need this account to verify the creation of the components of the sql code like api integrations , external functions , tasks , streams , views , tables etc and also to check if the correct data is ingested from the third party app into the appropriate tables

 ## Install SnowSQL (Recommended)
 SnowSQL is the next-generation command line client for connecting to Snowflake to execute SQL queries and perform all DDL and DML operations, including loading data into and unloading data out of database tables.
-To install SnowSQL follow https://docs.snowflake.com/en/user-guide/snowsql-install-config.html
+Click [here](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html) to install SnowSQL